nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 3. If the gate times for ‘flight i’ do not overlap with the times for ‘flight j’, then ‘flight i’ is assigned to that gate and the outer loop continues (a new ‘flight i’).<br><br>
 4. If there is a time conflict between ‘flight i’ and ‘flight j’, we consider the last flight assigned for the next existing gate (a new ‘flight j’).<br><br>
 5. If flight i conflicts with all flight j’s, a new gate is created and flight i is added to that gate.<br><br>
-6. Each time the next iteration of the outer for loop begins, all gates in the `myGates` object are sorted so that the nested loop considers first the gates with the least amount of flights assigned to them.<br><br>
+6. Each time the next iteration of the outer for loop begins, all gates in the `myGates` object are sorted so that the nested loop considers first the gates with the least amount of flights assigned to them.

 ```vb
 Public Function AssignGates(ByVal myFlights As Collection, ByVal Airside As Integer) As Collection